marcello-on-duty/CH-Kickgun/README.md

 **Standard Command:**
 /kickgun [reason]
-*use /kickgun again to turn off kickgun.*
+*Use /kickgun again to turn off kickgun.*
 Example:
 ```
 /kickgun Using bad words!
 Read our server rules before you join us back!